 If you have questions please contact the local PEP chair, Tzu-Feng Liu, by e-mail or phone at (217)390-2149

 1. Each teacher who enters students must submit the INDIVIDUAL TEACHER APPLICATION FORM along with ONE check, payable to PMTNM, to cover the fees for ALL students.
 Application form and check must be mailed to Tzu-Feng Liu, Local PEP Chair (address below) by the application deadline.

-2. Each teacher should also send a list of their participating students, with names, levels, and preferred day and time for audition to Tzu-Feng Liu via e-mail and regular mail (address below) by the application deadline.
+2. Each teacher should also send a list of their participating students, with names, levels, and preferred time for audition to Tzu-Feng Liu via e-mail and regular mail (address below) by the application deadline.

 3. Students must play at least three pieces from memory.
 Contrasting musical pieces should be selected to show the student’s versatility.
 Beginning with Level 4, students must play selections representing three musical periods.
 Students also need to demonstrate some technique work, i.e. scales (or Pentascales for elementary levels), arpeggios, and cadences (tonic triads for elementary levels) in the key of each piece.
 The teacher will determine the performance level for each student and will select repertoire consistent with the level.
 (See PEP Repertoire and Technique Guideline, or the PMTNM handbook).